Lombard business loans comparison

-If you’re about to splash out on new equipment for your business or if you have equity locked up in existing assets, it’s possible that you could put your working capital or equity to better use elsewhere – say, funding faster growth.
+If you’re about to splash out on new equipment for your business or have equity locked up in existing assets, it’s possible that you could put your working capital or equity to better use elsewhere – say, funding faster growth.
 That’s where Lombard comes in.

 A direct lender (not a broker) founded in 1861, Lombard has been in the asset finance game for more than 150 years.